andymass/vim-matchup/CONTRIBUTING.md

 ## Branch model

-matchup is developed mainly through the master branch, and pull requests should be [fork based](https://help.github.com/articles/using-pull-requests/).
+match-up is developed mainly through the master branch, and pull requests should be [fork based](https://help.github.com/articles/using-pull-requests/).

 ## Documentation style